ljufa/rsplayer/docs/build.md

 ## Flatpak (desktop app)

-The desktop app is packaged for Flathub from `PKGS/flatpak/` — see [`PKGS/flatpak/README.md`](https://github.com/ljufa/rsplayer/blob/master/PKGS/flatpak/README.md) for regenerating `cargo-sources.json`, building locally with `flatpak-builder`, and the per-release update checklist.
-The manifest builds the workspace offline from vendored crates plus the `web-ui-dist-<version>.tar.gz` release asset published by the "Full release" workflow.
+The desktop app is packaged as a Flatpak from `PKGS/flatpak/` and published to the self-hosted repo at <https://ljufa.github.io/rsplayer-flatpak> by the `build_flatpak` job of the "Full release" workflow — see [`PKGS/flatpak/README.md`](https://github.com/ljufa/rsplayer/blob/master/PKGS/flatpak/README.md) for regenerating `cargo-sources.json`, building locally with `flatpak-builder`, and the release checklist.
+The manifest builds a staged copy of the workspace offline from vendored crates plus the pre-built `dist/web-ui`.

 ## Output